appbaseio/reactive-manual/content/docs/advanced/CustomQuery.md

 When you pass a function to the `defaultQuery` prop, it receives two parameters, `value` (current value of the component) and `props` (current props of the component).
 Using these parameters, you can construct a query as per your needs.

-### Data Controller Component

-Reactive Maps UI library comes with a specific component that is designed to be truly customizable, [**DataController**](/basic-components/datacontroller.html).
-It's a UI optional component that requires defining the `customQuery` prop.

-For example, let's say you want to apply a query filter to represent an end-user's global preferences within the UI without adding a widget.
-Data Controller allows you to define a query without needing a UI widget.

 ### Not familiar to Elasticsearch?

 You need to write a custom query but haven't worked with Elasticsearch.
 Okay, as a super quick primer, Elasticsearch is a data store search engine with a NoSQL JSON data model.